GoogleCloudPlatform/community/tutorials/catchpoint-to-google-cloud/catchpoint-to-cloud-monitoring.md

 This tutorial uses Node.js, the Cloud Console, and the Cloud SDK command line.

-The dataflow from Catchpoint to Cloud Monitoring is illustrated in the following diagram:
+The data flow from Catchpoint to Cloud Monitoring is illustrated in the following diagram:

 ![data-ingestion-pipeline](https://storage.googleapis.com/gcp-community/tutorials/catchpoint/data-ingestion-pipeline.png)